-- Texas is a diverse mix of urban, suburban, agricultural, forest, and desert environments —and it is home to more than 26 million people and a wide range of wildlife species.
+- Texas is a diverse mix of urban, suburban, agricultural, forest, and desert environments —and it is home to more than 29 million people and a wide range of wildlife species.

-- Wildlife is important to the aesthetics and health of the state’s environment and economy.
-But wild animals and birds also cause millions of dollars in damage to Texas agriculture, natural resources, and property, and their activities can pose a threat to public health and safety.
+- Wildlife is essential to the aesthetics and health of the state’s environment and economy.
+But wild animals and birds also cause millions of dollars in damage to Texas agriculture, natural resources and property, and their activities can threaten public health and safety.

-- In addition to technical and direct assistance, WS educates property owners and residents about wildlife damage management in both rural and urban areas.
+- Provides services on 4,700 properties, covering 17.5 million acres.
+It educates property owners and residents about wildlife damage management in both rural and urban areas.

-- WS works with the Texas livestock industries to help protect beef cows, calves, sheep, and goats from predation losses to coyotes, bobcats, feral hogs, and other predators.
+- Works with Texas livestock industries to help protect beef cows, calves, sheep and goats from predation losses to coyotes, bobcats, feral hogs and other predators.

-Economic impacts are measured by the reduction in property damage caused by feral hogs and other wildlife, the value of livestock and wildlife saved from predation, and property protected from beaver damage in 2015.
+Economic impacts are measured by the reduction in property damage caused by feral hogs and other wildlife, the value of livestock and wildlife saved from predation and property protected from beaver damage.

-- WS directly assisted landowners in removing over 24,500 feral hogs from more than 16 million acres, saving landowners a potential $7.4 million in avoided crop and property losses.
+- Directly assisted landowners in removing 29,228 feral hogs from more than 6.9 million acres, saving landowners an estimated $8.8 million in avoided crop and property losses.

-- Beaver damage management protected flood-control structures, roads, bridges, timber, crops, and pastures valued at $16.3 million.
+- Beaver damage management protected flood-control structures, roads, bridges, timber, crops and pastures valued at $5.7 million.